vrechson/sautdoux/README.md

 # Saut Doux
+In this game you're two hungry owls and wants to eat all donuts you can.
+Use space bar to help the owls to jum along the seesaw but do it before the donut floating time ends!

 Saut Doux is a game developed by Matheus Vrech and Gabrielle Faria for our computer architecture classes.
-The goal of this project is to demonstrate assembly x64 knowledge using Kip Irvine libraries to develop a game.
+## Controller

+The only controller to this game is spacebar that make the owls jump
 ## Authors
 |Name|RA|
 |--|--|